 - Sexual history – the number of partners you’ve had and what kind of protection you used

-- Risk factors – whether you’ve had sex without a condom or used drugs with needles
+- Risk factors – like whether you’ve had sex without a condom or used drugs with needles

 Share the facts.

-“Getting tested is easier than ever before.
-They can test urine (pee) for chlamydia and gonorrhea, some of the most common STDs.
+- “Getting tested is easy.
+Doctors can test urine (pee) for chlamydia and gonorrhea, some of the most common STDs.
 And some HIV tests can give results in 20 minutes.
 You may not even have to give blood.”